Bedrock-OSS/bedrock-wiki/docs/blocks/vanilla-like-ore.md

 - Can be mined using pickaxes only (vanilla ones included)
 - Drops XP reward

+Issues:

+- When block mined using pickaxe with silk touch enchant, it will drop double loot

 ## Preparation

 This structure will be needed later, download it: